Monitoring

 Krenalis monitors its own internal service metrics, and makes them available under the /metrics path.

-You can control whether this endpoint is available by using the KRENALIS_PROMETHEUS_METRICS_ENABLED environment variable.
-By default, this variable is set to false, so the /metrics endpoint is disabled unless you explicitly enable it.
 In Docker Compose installations, KRENALIS_PROMETHEUS_METRICS_ENABLED is set to true by default.
 This means the /metrics endpoint is automatically enabled in that setup.

 Metrics